tomedio/xpressjs/README.md

 useSwagger(app, handler, '/api-docs')
 ```

+When you go to `/docs` path in your application, you will see Swagger documentation page.
+If you attach `Accept: application/json` header to the request, you will get JSON file with Swagger definition.

 ### Swagger definition

 Swagger definition is a JSON object with OpenApi standard.
 It should contain all necessary information about your API.
 Patches are generated automatically so don't need to be included here.
 You may put